 What is Natural Language Processing?

 Natural Language Processing (NLP) describes the interaction between human language and computers.
 It is a technology used daily by many people and has been around for many years but is often taken for granted.
-Here are some examples of NLP:- Spellchecking;

 - Autocomplete;